Books of short stories

 Born in Mazatlan, in the northern state of Sinaloa, I consider myself “mazatleca” even though I left town when I was 18.
 Learning has always been enjoyable to me.
 I’ve liked reading, numbers, languages and solving problems since I was a kid.
 I studied Economics at ITAM and a Master’s in Public Affairs at Princeton University.

 I worked in affordable housing development, advised nonprofit organizations and researched public policy issues from within government.
 In 2002 I helped start Alternativas y Capacidades, a capacity building organization in Mexico City, where I worked for years.
 My focus was nonprofit management and governance, corporate philanthropy and social investment, and public policy advocacy.
-I currently participate in the Advisory Board of GENDES, a nonprofit organization working on masculinities.
+I currently participate in the Advisory Board of GENDES, a nonprofit organization working on masculinities, and in Aúna, a platform created in 2020 to promote the leadership of women in politics.

 Writing became a new path in my professional life in 2011, when I started taking short-story writing workshops.
 Encrucijada (Crossroads), my first children´s book, was selected by the Jalisco State Council for Culture and Arts in 2015 and published in 2016.
 Nadie que me comprenda (There’s no one to understand me), my first book of short stories, won the Gilberto Owen National Literature Award in 2015 and was published in 2018.
-I studied creative writing at SOGEM Guadalajara.
+I studied creative writing at SOGEM Guadalajara and I am a member of the Society of Children's Book Writers and Illustrators since 2015.